Camino de Santiago French Way2025-02-20T13:24:26+02:00

 33 stages | 768 km

-The iconic route of the Camino de Santiago
+The iconic route of the Camino de Santiago.

-This is the most internationally recognised itinerary with the best historical tradition, where most of the medieval pilgrimage routes converge.
-A great social, cultural, and religious phenomenon that welcomed over the centuries great kings, princesses, nobles, Templars, knights, the poor, and devout individuals from all of Christendom to kneel before the tomb of the Apostle James.
+The French Way of the Camino de Santiago is a major social, cultural, and religious phenomenon that has, over the centuries, welcomed great kings, princesses, nobles, Templars, knights, the poor, and the faithful from all across Christendom, all coming to kneel before the tomb of the Apostle James.

 Map French Way